samos123/axlearn-aid/README.md

 Tools to improve productivity around using AXLearn inside of GCP.

 Features:
-* Script to create GCP resources (GKE cluster, GAR, GCS bucket) and create an axlearn config
+* Script to create GCP resources (GKE cluster, GAR, GCS bucket) and automatically create AXLearn config for created resources.
-* Apply needed patches to AXLearn so it works on both on-demand and spot

 ## Creating the GCP resources required
 You can run the following command to bring up GKE cluster, GAR, GCS bucket.